Muslim conquests in the Indian subcontinent

-The Sur Empire, ruled by Sher Shah Suri, conquered large territories in the northern parts of India prior to the complete dominance of the Mughal Empire which was one of the three gunpowder empires.
+The Delhi Sultanate was replaced by the Mughal Empire in 1526, which was one of the three gunpowder empires.
 Emperor Akbar gradually enlarged the Mughal Empire to include a large portion of the subcontinent.
-The zenith was reached at the end of the 17th century, when the reign under emperor Aurangzeb witnessed the full establishment of Islamic Sharia through the Fatawa al-Alamgir.
+Under Akbar, who stressed the importance of religious tolerance and winning over the goodwill of the subjects, a multicultural empire came into being with various non-Muslim subjects being actively integrated into the Mughal Empire's bureaucracy and military machinery.
+The economic and territorial zenith of the Mughals was reached at the end of the 17th century, when under the reign of emperor Aurangzeb the empire witnessed the full establishment of Islamic Sharia through the Fatawa al-Alamgir.

-The Mughals suffered a major decline in the early 18th century, mostly after their defeat in the Mughal-Rajput Wars and the Mughal–Maratha Wars.
+The Mughals went into a sudden decline immediately after achieving their peak following the death of Aurangzeb in 1707, due to a lack of competent and effective rulers among Aurangzeb's successors.
+Other factors included the expensive and bloody Mughal-Rajput Wars and the Mughal–Maratha Wars.
 The Afsharid ruler Nader Shah's invasion in 1739 was an unexpected attack which demonstrated the weakness of the Mughal Empire.
-This provided opportunities for the powerful Rajput states, Mysore Kingdom, Nawabs of Bengal and Murshidabad, Maratha Empire, Sikh Empire, and Nizams of Hyderabad to exercise control over large regions of the Indian subcontinent.
-The Maratha Empire was the dominant force on the subcontinent after the Mughals.
+This provided opportunities for various regional states such as Rajput states, Mysore Kingdom, Sind State, Nawabs of Bengal and Murshidabad, Maratha Empire, Sikh Empire, and Nizams of Hyderabad to declare their independence and exercising control over large regions of the Indian subcontinent further accelerating the geopolitical disintegration of the Indian subcontinent.

-After the Battle of Plassey, the Battle of Buxar, Anglo-Mysore Wars, Anglo-Maratha Wars and Anglo-Sikh Wars the British East India Company seized control of much of the Indian subcontinent.
-Throughout the 18th century, European powers continued to exert a large amount of political influence over the Indian subcontinent, and by the end of the 19th century most of the Indian subcontinent came under European colonial domination, most notably the British Raj.
+The Maratha Empire replaced Mughals as the dominant power of the subcontinent from 1720 to 1818.
+The Muslim conquests in Indian subcontinent came to a halt after the Battle of Plassey (1757), the Battle of Buxar (1764), Anglo-Mysore Wars (1767–1799), Anglo-Maratha Wars (1775–1818), Anglo-Sind War (1843) and Anglo-Sikh Wars (1845–1848) as the British East India Company seized control of much of the Indian subcontinent up till 1857.
+Throughout the 18th century, European powers continued to exert a large amount of political influence over the Indian subcontinent, and by the end of the 19th century most of the Indian subcontinent came under European colonial domination, most notably the British Raj until 1947.

-Considering the complex history of the Muslim conquests of India, their recollection and legacy is indubitably controversial.
-The legacy of the Muslim conquest of South Asia is a hotly debated issue and argued even today.